smetj/wishbone/docs/modules/logs and metrics.rst

-When modules are loaded and initialized, :py:class:`wishbone.router.Default` will automatically connect the *logs* queue of all modules to a :py:class:`wishbone.module.Funnel` instance called **@logs**.
+When modules are loaded and initialized, :py:class:`wishbone.router.Default` will automatically connect the *logs* queue of all modules to a :py:class:`wishbone.module.Funnel` instance called **_logs**.
 This module centralizes the logs of all modules.

-If the user decides not to connect queue *@logs.outbox* to another queue then Wishbone will automatically initialize additional modules to it logs to either SYSLOG or STDOUT depending on it's started to run in the background (--start) or foreground (--debug) respectively.
+If the user decides not to connect queue *_logs.outbox* to another queue then Wishbone will automatically initialize additional modules to it logs to either SYSLOG or STDOUT depending on it's started to run in the background (--start) or foreground (--debug) respectively.

-If you would like to send the centralized logs to another location you can achieve this by connecting queue *@logs.outbox* to other modules.
+If you would like to send the centralized logs to another location you can achieve this by connecting queue *_logs.outbox* to other modules.

 Metrics